 Please make sure you confirm the day and time of your appointment before attending the hospital.
-We also advise that you arrive 15 minutes prior to your appointment to allow for check-in and nursing evaluation.
-Please also allow enough time to find your way and check in at reception.
+We also advise that you arrive 15 minutes before your scheduled appointment time so that you have time to find a park, arrive at the Neurosciences reception desk, and check-in.

-If you need to cancel or reschedule your appointment, please notify staff by calling the number below as soon as possible so that it can be offered to another patient.
+If you need to cancel or reschedule your appointment, please contact us as soon as possible, by calling the number below, so it can be offered to another patient.

 t: 07 3068 2880